Alicia Louise Chapman (née Holum) passed away unexpectedly on 12/20/19 in Seattle, WA at the age of 46.

 In lieu of flowers, her family invites those who loved her to support charitable causes in her name.
 The Alicia Chapman Memorial Fund will collect donations and her children will guide selection of nonprofit organizations and community causes to receive these resources.
 To donate, visit

-To send flowers to Alicia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alicia Chapman, please visit our floral store.